pepperize/cdk-organizations/README.md

 - An account will be created and then moved to the parent, if the parent is an organizational unit (OU).
 - It can only be used from within the management account in the us-east-1 region.
 - An account can't be deleted easily, if the construct gets removed from the stack the account still remains.
 [Closing an AWS account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_close.html)

+## Limitations

+AWS Organizations has some limitations:

+- The stack can only be deployed in the `us-east-1` region.
+- The stack's account must be the management account of an existing organization.
+- The stack's account becomes the management account of the new organization.
+- An account belongs only to one organization with a single root.

 # Contributing